nbro/pioneer3at_simulation/README.md

 You will likely encounter several issues when you build your workspace if you're not using Gazebo 9.0.0.
 I recommend that you use [ROS Melodic](http://wiki.ros.org/Installation/Ubuntu) (with Gazebo 9.0.0.).

+## Install dependencies and build workspace

+To install the dependencies required by this package, inside your workspace, execute the following command

+    rosdep install --ignore-packages-from-source --from-paths src

+Then you can build the workspace (with Catkin Tools)

+    catkin build

 ## Launch

 To launch a Gazebo world with a Pioneer robot, you can issue the following command from the terminal

-    roslaunch pioneer3at_simulation gazebo.launch world_name:=color_plane
+    roslaunch pioneer3at_simulation gazebo.launch world_name:=color_plane_bw

-In this case, the world called `color_plane` will be used with a _pioneer 3-AT model_ in the middle of it.
+In this case, the world called `color_plane_bw` will be used with a _pioneer 3-AT model_ in the middle of it.
+There's also another model called `color_plane`.

 ### ROS topics